The number of youth at risk constitutes one of Israel’s most serious social problems.

 Youth Villages employ a multi-pronged approach to the academic and social rehabilitation of youth at risk, which includes:

 - A remedial junior high school program to close educational gaps and help mainstream youth transition into normative high school frameworks

 - Extra-curricular activities that maximise and reinforce positive behavioural models, such as sports, art and animal care

-Nearly 90% of Youth Village graduates attend regular high schools and 85% are accepted into the IDF.
+Over 70% of Youth Village graduates complete their studies with a full or partial matriculation certificate and up to 95% are accepted to the Israel Defence Forces.
 Youth Villages also work closely with students’ families and community support systems, with the aim of integrating the students back into their home communities.
 Youth Villages are ensuring that thousands of marginalised youth receive the support they need to ultimately take their place in Israeli society.